-The 'Marvelous Mrs. Maisel' Carnegie Deli Pop-Up Will Transport You Back To Simpler Times
+This 'Marvelous Mrs. Maisel' Deli Pop-Up Will Make You Feel Like You're Midge's BFF

 If Season 1 of The Marvelous Mrs. Maisel had you craving brisket at a Formica table, plan a trip to downtown New York for a taste of 1950s deli fare ASAP.
 While the Emmy-winning comedy's Midge Maisel held meetings and stole butchers' attention at her local delis, Amazon Prime has brought one of New York's landmark delis back to life to celebrate the arrival of the series' second season.
 The Marvelous Mrs. Maisel Carnegie Deli pop-up is a delicious blast from the past, and this experience is one Season 2 appetizer worth snagging.